snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/migration-guides/web_to_unified/index.md

 You will then need to execute a list of sql scripts we provide below, which will first create the new tables based on your existing derived tables created by the web package, then make the changes (e.g. renaming, adding, dropping and updating columns wherever possible).
 The manifest tables will also be altered making sure that you will then have everything ready for a new run in the unified package as if nothing happened.

 Execute the below sql scripts with your database IDE to create your new derived and manifest tables at once without having to reprocess your event data from scratch.
 Make sure to update `(your_schema)_derived` to match your derived schema name beforehand.
+Please also be aware you might need to adjust the data `varchar` data type to `string` depending on your warehouse (Bigquery, Databricks users mainly) or limit it to the maximum in case there are limitations (potentially Redshift).

 <details>